betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

    * Approved PRs are merged and metadata is added in preparation for publication
    * Unapproved PRs are reviewed in-situ and approved or not.
 If no approval forthcoming, revisions required by author are explained in comments in the PR.
+1. Milestones (deadlines) are reviewed to ensure any items intended for a given date are either completed, have committments they will be completed or pushed to a new deadline.